cp2k/cp2k/docs/methods/sampling/ehrenfest.md

 $$
 M\ddot{\bf R}  = -\frac{\partial}{\partial {\bf R}} U({\bf R},t) - \sum_j\left\langle \Phi^j | \frac{\partial}{\partial{\bf R}} V_{\text{int}}({\bf r},{\bf R})| \Phi^j \right\rangle
 $$
-for the nuclear motion
-and the time dependent SE for the electrons.
+for the nuclear motion, wile for the electrons the  time dependent SE as given above is used.
 These equations are valid for the exact wavefunctions.
 In the Kohn-Sham approach, the wavefunctions are replaced by a linear combination of basis functions.
 For plane waves the equations remain the same, since they do not depend on the nuclear coordinates and therefore are independent of the change of the ionic positions during MD.
 The case of a Gaussian basis set requires a more detailed analysis.
-Using Gaussian basis sets for the expansion of the wavefunctions an implicit dependence of the wavefunctions on the nuclear positions is introduced.
+Using Gaussian basis sets for the expansion of the wavefunctions, an implicit dependence of the wavefunctions on the nuclear positions is introduced.
 Since in an MD approach the nuclear positions are function of time, the time derivative in the quantum mechanical action has to be replaced by the total time derivative

 $$
-\frac{d}{dt} = \frac{\partial}{\partial t} + \sum_A \frac{\partial {\bf R}_A}{\partial t}\frac{\partial}{\partial {\bf R}_A}
+\frac{d}{dt} = \frac{\partial}{\partial t} + \sum_A \frac{\partial {\bf R}_A}{\partial t}\frac{\partial}{\partial {\bf R}_A}.
 $$

-due to the introduction of the basis the independent variables for making the action constant become the expansion coefficients $C_{j\alpha}(t)$ of the molecular orbital $j$ in the contracted basis functions  $\psi_\alpha({\pf r},t)$
+Due to the introduction of the basis, the independent variables for making the action constant become the expansion coefficients $C_{j\alpha}(t)$ of the molecular orbital $j$ in the contracted basis functions  $\psi_\alpha({\pf r},t)$
 $$
 \dot{C}_{j\alpha} = -\sum_{\alpha\beta}S^{-1}_{\beta\gamma}\left(  i H_{\beta\gamma} + B_{\beta\gamma} \right) C_{j\gamma}